 A dark wood dining table located between the kitchen and living area is in the shape of a surfboard and seats eight in burgundy leather chairs.
 The kitchen is on one wall with a fun teal backsplash, but no kitchen island.
 It holds a microwave, stovetop, oven, toaster, coffeemaker, and full-size refrigerator with ice maker.
 Additional amenities are a DVD player, electronic safe, iron and board, and a pack ‘n’ play.

 Cool off in your own private plunge pool on the back wraparound deck.
-Here you can relax on hanging rattan chairs, padded lounge furniture, and table and chairs.
+Here you can relax padded lounge furniture, and a table and chairs.
 Best of all are the picture perfect views of the Seven Seas Lagoon and the Magic Kingdom® fireworks (speakers pipe in the music along with the show).

 Let Us Help You in Planning Your Walt Disney World® Resort Vacation!